Wizardry VI: Bane of the Cosmic Forge

-Wizardry VI: Bane of the Cosmic Forge (originally known as Wizardry: Bane of the Cosmic Forge) is the 6th title in the Wizardry series of role-playing video games.
+Wizardry VI: Bane of the Cosmic Forge (originally known as Wizardry: Bane of the Cosmic Forge) is the sixth game in the Wizardry series of role-playing video games.
 It was the first in the trilogy surrounding the Dark Savant, which was followed by Wizardry VII: Crusaders of the Dark Savant and Wizardry 8.
-It was developed by Sir-Tech Software, Inc. and was released on the Amiga and DOS platforms in 1990 by the same company, and for the Super Famicom in Japan in 1995 by ASCII.
+The game was developed by Sir-Tech and published for the Amiga and MS-DOS in 1990 by the same company.
+Versions for the Super Famicom, FM Towns, and PC-98 were later released in Japan by ASCII.

 Gameplay

 Although based upon previous games in the series, David Bradley completely rewrote the system for this release.
-This was the first game in the series to feature full color graphics.
-The game was mouse-driven and ran with EGA graphics.
-It was also one of the few games in the Wizardry series that would not allow characters to be imported from previous games.
-The character creation and level-up process was more detailed than in previous releases.
+This is the first game in the series to feature full color graphics.
+The game is mouse-driven and ran with EGA graphics.
+It is also one of the few games in the Wizardry series that does not allow characters to be imported from previous games.
+The character creation and level-up process is more detailed than in previous releases.
 The player can choose from eleven races and fourteen professions.
 There are multiple skills divided into three categories, and magic is divided into six schools.
-Combat also allowed several different options, such as thrust or bash, depending on the weapon selected.
+Combat allows several different options, such as thrust or bash, depending on the weapon selected.

 Wizardry VI is a first person, tile-based and menu-driven RPG.
-Its monsters and races are made up of many mythological creatures and people, from the fictitious, to even some real life races and people.
-The player may meet Sirens and Charron from Greek mythology, the Amazulu (a group of African warrior women, whose tribal name is derived from the Amazons of Greek legend, and the Zulu of Africa), and even the Caterpillar from Lewis Carroll's Alice in Wonderland.
+It includes many mythological creatures and people, both fictitious and those based on real life.
+The player may meet Sirens and Charron from Greek mythology, the Amazulu (a group of African warrior women, whose tribal name is derived from the Amazons of Greek legend, and the Zulu of Africa), and the Caterpillar from Lewis Carroll's Alice in Wonderland.